-According to Kopelman, cases of total memory loss of the sort often seen in movies is practically unknown.
-Whether amnesia is caused by accident or stress, the idea that patients would cease to have any knowledge of whom they are, where they are or the identity of their spouse is largely a fiction.
+According to Kopelman, cases of total memory loss of the kind often seen in movies is practically unknown.
+Whether amnesia is caused by an accident or stress, the idea that patients would cease to have any knowledge of who they are, where they are or the identity of their spouse is largely a fiction.
 But because this cliché has been so popularized by the media, experts are easily able to distinguish simulated amnesia when they see it.

 Was It All Just Made Up?

-Gwen Robyns, the author of The Mystery of Agatha Christie, believes Christie was in full control of her memory during the entire episode of her disappearance.
+Gwen Robyns, author of The Mystery of Agatha Christie, believes Christie was in full control of her memory during the entire episode of her disappearance.
 As Robyns sees it, Christie was intent on exacting revenge on her husband by prolonging the separation.
-Another Christie expert, journalist Jared Cade, believes it is entirely plausible that Christie simply intended to make her husband’s weekend liaison with Nancy as stressful as possible.
-Cade claims Agatha later admitted to her husband that she had staged the entire disappearance.
-Edgar Wallace, another writer colleague of Christie’s, claimed in the British tabloid the Daily Mail that this was a typical case of “the betrayed wife’s revenge.”
+Another Christie expert, journalist Jared Cade, believes it is entirely plausible that Christie simply intended to make her husband’s liaison with Neele as stressful as possible.
+Cade asserts that Agatha later admitted to her husband that she had staged the entire disappearance.
+Edgar Wallace, another writer colleague of Christie’s who worked for the British tabloid the Daily Mail, claimed that this was a case of revenge for having been betrayed.

-Her disappearance became a major public cause célèbre and, as Cade claims in his book, had political implications as well.
-During a parliamentary debate, the Labor MP William Lunn asked a question that amounted to heresy: How much more money should the state spend searching for this star author?
-Home Secretary William JoynsonHicks estimated police costs at £1,210—close to $100,000 in today’s dollars.
+Her disappearance became a major public cause célèbre and, as Cade avers in his book, had political implications as well.
+During a parliamentary debate, Labor Party MP William Lunn asked a question that amounted to heresy: How much money had the state spent searching for this star author?
+Home Secretary William Joynson-Hicks estimated police costs at less than £13—about $1,000 in today’s dollars.
 To which Lunn responded, “Who is going to compensate the thousands of people who were deliberately misled by this cruel hoax?”
-JoynsonHicks declined to answer.
+Joynson-Hicks declined to answer.

-Editor’s Note: This story is a translation of an article from Scientific American’s German-language sister publication, Gehirn und Geist.
+Editors’ Note: This story is a translation of an article from Scientific American’s Italian-language sister publication, Mente&Cervello.